Over 400 Pieces by Renowned Jewelry Designer JAR on View at

 JAR

-Multicolored Handkerchief Earrings
+Multicolored Handkerchief Earrings2011

 Sapphires, demantoid and other garnets, zircons, tourmalines, emeralds, rubies, fire opals, spinels, beryls, diamonds, platinum, silver, and gold